 Madam C.J.
 Walker Facts

 Madam C.J.
-Walker was born Sarah Breedlove on December 23, 1867, near Delta, Louisiana.
-After suffering from a scalp ailment that resulted in her own hair loss, she invented a line of African-American hair care products in 1905.
+Walker invented a line of African American hair products after suffering from a scalp ailment that resulted in her own hair loss.
 She promoted her products by traveling around the country giving lecture-demonstrations and eventually established Madame C.J.
 Walker Laboratories to manufacture cosmetics and train sales beauticians.

 Her business acumen led her to be one of the first American women to become a self-made millionaire.
 She was also known for her philanthropic endeavors, including a donation toward the construction of an Indianapolis YMCA in 1913.